 All human food systems are imperfect.
 Plant based systems, particularly monoculture, also have negative impacts on wildlife, biodiversity, deforestation, diffuse pollution, social deprivation etc. It is well documented that the impact of rising global demand for avocados, almonds and other out of season fruit and veg is now having damaging environmental repercussions, this is particularly acute for pollinators and wildlife, including small mammals and birds.

 So if all food systems are problematic, what is the answer?

-For us ecological farming systems seem the best approach for the land we farm; low-impact livestock farming complementing arable farming.
+For us ecological, regenerative farming systems seem the best approach for the land we farm; low-impact livestock farming complementing arable farming.
 These models look at ways animals can complement a plant-based food system to utilise co-products, by-products, food waste and grasslands while adding fertility to the soils.
 In an ecologically based food system meat and dairy production would fall from current levels but total global food production would, in fact, be greater than from crops alone.
 The release of arable land from the production of animal feed would allow low-impact, plant-based systems to produce the balance of our food requirements for the foreseeable future.
 These low-impact, regenerative, pasture-based farming models would be ecologically driven and move towards a closed-loop (waste-free) system.
 This is the model we are following.

 Any form of farming will involve compromise but this model can potentially deliver adequate amounts of affordable food while also delivering substantial public benefits and not necessarily at any extra cost to society.

 Our overall goal is to produce food better and more sustainably.
 We seek to reduce the impact our system has on animals’ sentient behaviour, but it will never be perfect.
 Our ethical farming model is designed to produce nutrient rich food using methods that support human and animal health, while actively improving soil and water quality and increasing biodiversity.